Mugon... Iroppoi: Cover versions

 In 2005, Ryoko Shiraishi, who voiced the character of Suzuka Shibasaki on the drama CD series Mone, recorded a cover of the song in character for the compilation album Monthly Mone Vocal Collection Vol. 1.
 In 2007, a cover of the song was included on Hitomi Kitamura's EP, Hitomi ni Dokkin': Yasashiku Mitsumete.
 Yūko Minaguchi of the LovePlus dating sim recorded a cover of the song in character as Nene Anegasaki for the cover album Utau LovePlus, released in 2011.
 The song was also covered by Miho Arakawa on her Trillion Starlights EP.
 Sumire Uesaka covered the song for her 2014 album Uesaka Sumire Presents 80-nendai Idol Kayō Ketteiban.
 Nana Mizuki recorded a cover in character as Moka Akashiya from the anime Rosario + Vampire for the compilation album Rosario + Vampire: Idol Cover Best (2009).
 Mizuki also performed a live duet of the song with Kudo in 2014 on the Fuji TV program Music Fair.
 "Mugon...
 Iroppoi" was covered by Hiro Shimono as part of the Shizuka Kudo-as-sung-by male voice actors tribute album, Shizuka Kudo Tribute, released in 2017.

 Chart performance

 "Mugon...
 Iroppoi" entered the Oricon Singles Chart at number two, selling 121,000 copies.
 It peaked at number one and charted for 27 consecutive weeks, becoming Kudo's longest-charting single of her career.
-It is her second consecutive number-one single, following "Fu-ji-tsu", and first to break the half a million total sales mark.
+It is her second consecutive number-one single, following "Fu-ji-tsu", and first to break the half-million total sales mark.
 The song was the second best-selling single of September 1988 and ranked at number three on the monthly Oricon Singles Chart for the month of October 1988.
 It ranked at number six on the year-end chart with 457,000 copies sold in 1988.